Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 4 - The Oracle's Calling.md

 	- Theodore:
 		- Theodore is atop mount Olympus
 		- He asks himself "how did I get here?"
-		- Suddenly the realization dawns on him all at once: he is holding Zeus
+		- Suddenly the realization dawns on him all at once: he is holding Zeus.
+		- His friends watch on as in one hand a massive sword is pointed at the king of Olympus, and in the other the king himself is beaten bloody
+		- Nearby his friends are shackled, begging for him to stop, reconsider, join them again and just return to a peaceful life
+		- Beside him, a young man, whispering in his ear "Do it, and I will grant you more power than you have ever dreamed of"
+		- What does Theodore do?